Fred Howard Park

 Who was Fred H. Howard?

 The park was named in honor of Fred H. Howard, former mayor of Tarpon Springs who was first elected to the office in 1945.
-Mr. Howard also served as a city commissioner and vice-chair of the Pinellas County Park Board for more than 30 years.
-Mr. Howard was a successful real estate businessman who was civic minded and served the area in many political and organizational capacities.
+Howard also served as a city commissioner and vice-chair of the Pinellas County Park Board for more than 30 years.
+Howard was a successful real estate businessman who was civic minded and served the area in many political and organizational capacities.

-Mr. Howard worked to acquire the property for development as a north county park for the enjoyment of residents.
-A bronze plaque at the base of the park’s flagpole commemorates Mr. Howard’s “untiring efforts (to make) this park a reality.”
+Howard worked to acquire the property for development as a north county park for the enjoyment of residents.
+A bronze plaque at the base of the park’s flagpole commemorates Howard’s “untiring efforts (to make) this park a reality.”